 With your collection of AVB, you’re already cleared to substitute the decarbing step with your stash.
 Just skip the decarbing step and remember to add a little bit more than what the recipe calls for since the decarbing process in the oven will produce a lesser amount.

 A tip for those attempting this edibles recipe – the flavour might be a bit jarring for those accustomed to the pungency of cannabis.
 Ever had a strong-tasting edible that put your appetite a bit off?
 Edibles made with AVB will taste even more bitter than that.

 The secret lies in the terpenes.
 While the cannabinoids are definitely still present, the majority of the terpenes will have either evaporated or have been spent while the flower was in the process of being vaped.
 Combine that with the already crispy flower and you’re in for a bitter, slightly foul-tasting time.

 Don’t want to make edibles and stink up your house?
 Believe it or not, your AVB can be eaten as is!
 Although not quite comparable to an edible, eating AVB can still get you extremely high if you’re not careful with the amount you’re ingesting.

-With that being said, some of our favourite ways to consume AVB is to sprinkle a little bit on top of some ice cream, include a few teaspoons as a final garnish on a pasta dish or mixing it a bit into our morning cup of brew to have some weed infused coffee!
+With that being said, some of our favourite ways to consume AVB is to sprinkle a little bit on top of some ice cream, including a few teaspoons as a final garnish on a pasta dish or mixing it a bit into our morning cup of brew to have some weed-infused coffee!

 No matter how you use it, you’re sure to be in for a medicated ride.